Faculty And Staff

 Jazmine Tufford-Singh is a registered art therapist (RCAT) and registered psychotherapist (RP).
 As an artist, Jazmine has always known the healing power of art, and she discovered the natural combination of psychology and art during her early undergraduate studies at the University of Guelph.
 Following this, she pursued the Creative Arts Therapies Masters program at Concordia University in Montréal, and it was the transformative support of the teachers in this program that inspired Jazmine to pursue teaching herself.
 Jazmine has worked in private practice supporting children, youth, and adults since 2014.
 She has created and facilitated art therapy programs for people of all ages and abilities.
 Jazmine is passionate about joining others in holding their stories, inviting people to connect with their inner creativity, and channeling this as a tool for growth, connection, and healing.

-Stephanie (they/them) is a non-binary, trans, neurodivergent, 2nd generation Chinese settler.
+Jade (they/them) is a non-binary, trans, neurodivergent, 2nd generation Chinese settler.
 They are a registered psychotherapist (RP), art therapist and artist.
-Stephanie holds a BFA in studio arts from Concordia University and DTATI diploma from Toronto Art Therapy Institute.
+Jade holds a BFA in studio arts from Concordia University and diploma from Toronto Art Therapy Institute.

-Stephanie is currently in private practice working primarily with queer and trans individuals, survivors of gender-based violence and bodies of culture.
-Stephanie provides individual psychotherapy and group therapy at community healthcare agencies.
+Jade is currently in private practice working primarily with queer and trans individuals, survivors of gender-based violence and bodies of culture.
+Jade provides individual psychotherapy and group therapy at community healthcare agencies.
 They weave in narrative and body-based practices into their art therapy practice.

 TATI Academic & Practicum Advisory Committee